DOI-OS-ORDA/DARTS/docs/adrs/0003-containerization.md

 We will implement containerization with Docker and Docker Compose.
 We believe these tools' capability to hide complexity justifies their costs.

 * :white_check_mark: We will maintain in our [`Dockerfile`](../../Dockerfile) and [`docker-compose.yml`](../../docker-compose.yml) current components and dependencies required for the code to run locally, via `docker compose up`.
+* :white_check_mark: We will provide scripts in `bin/` that simplify commonly-used long Docker Compose commands.
 * :x: We discourage including in the `Dockerfile` tools that aren't needed for running or testing the application, such as tools only needed for asset compilation.

 ## Consequences